TLCFEM/suanPan-Manual/docs/Tutorial/Compile.md

 1. To configure the source code, [CMake](https://cmake.org/download/) shall be available.
 Please download and install it before configuring the source code package.
 2. The linear algebra driver used is [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 You may want to compile it with the optimal configuration based on the specific machine.
 3. It is strongly recommended to install [oneMKL](https://github.com/oneapi-src/oneMKL) and [oneTBB](https://github.com/oneapi-src/oneTBB) for better performance. [oneAPI](https://github.com/oneapi-src) is free to use!
 4. Please be aware that MKL is throttled on AMD platforms.
-Performance comparisons can be seen [elsewhere](https://github.com/flame/blis/blob/master/docs/Performance.md).
+Performance comparisons can be seen for example [here](https://github.com/flame/blis/blob/master/docs/Performance.md).
 If you have AMD CPUs please check which linear algebra library is more suitable.

 ## Toolset